 Up to 20 interns per session can participate in this 200-hour (four-week) service-learning experience replacing four weeks of community rotations on the schedule.

-Located in Accra and Asesewa region of Ghana, Africa, you will
+Located in the Accra and Asesewa regions of Ghana, Africa, you will:

 This program is in partnership with McGill University and University of Ghana.